A Wharf Get-together

 private rooftop bar 120m²

 Situated atop a converted London wharf, the rooftop was fairly neglected when we first visited, yet presented extensive landscaping potential.
 With the outdoor space cleared, a specialist team installed a contemporary skylight, surface insulation and a new glass facade.
 We matched the decking's height flush with its skylight, enabling an additional pair of steps towards a tiled lounge.
-The layout's angularity generates optimal, ergonomic transition, while highlighting dynamic chill-out zones.
-To screen neighbouring offices, we designed pairs of eye-catching, bespoke planters, contrasted by a natural material palette, producing renewed verve amid an up-to-date loft terrace.
+The layout's angularity generates optimal ergonomic transition, while highlighting dynamic chill-out zones.
+To screen neighbouring offices, we designed pairs of eye-catching bespoke planters, contrasted by a natural materials palette, creating renewed verve amid an up-to-date loft terrace.

 Roof Garden Culture

-We selected a large Olive tree specimen, which we craned utilising a furniture lift, accentuated by a tier of fast-growing Callistemon.
-The Australian Bottlebrush produces striking scarlet flowers in this roof garden's summer sunshine, while Pseudopanax from New Zealand is underplanted with yellow Thyme, thriving in the shelter and optimal drainage system of a sunny, South London roof garden.
+We selected a large Olive tree specimen which we craned utilising a furniture lift, accentuated by a tier of fast-growing Callistemon.
+The Australian Bottlebrush produces striking scarlet flowers in this roof garden's summer sunshine, while Pseudopanax from New Zealand is underplanted with yellow Thyme, thriving in the shelter and optimal drainage system of a sunny South London roof garden.
 The 70cm-tall planters provide abundant space for flora to flourish, as low-key LED lighting emits a mellow afterglow onto white tiles via a 15cm recess below the troughs.
-This layered planting scheme produces texture and scent, where culinary herbs infuse an invigorating wildlife garden essence, alongside an interplay of scale and perspective.
+This layered rooftop planting scheme maintains ample texture and scent, where culinary herbs infuse an invigorating wildlife essence, alongside an interplay of scale and perspective.

 A myriad of authentic elements remain sensitively preserved in the wharf's framework, where a clean-lined roof terrace design reiterates inherent colours, details and textures contemporarily, while integrated into a conservation area.
-With a new glass skylight creating an up-to-date benchmark, generating vitalising light, and extending functional surface, the planters' angles energise movement by enhancing sense of depth.
-An Olive tree forms a solid focal point, viewed from various vantage points across the roof garden, while the troughs' angular apices echo their local roofline architectural detail.
-By delineating Shad Thames' quintessential characteristics, and within countless London river precincts, we continually develop and extend our roof garden project trademarks atop London wharves and docksides – outlining modern, liveable, urban terrace methodologies.
+With a new glass skylight creating an up-to-date benchmark, generating vitalising light and extending functional surface, the planters' angles energise movement by enhancing sense of depth.
+An Olive tree forms a solid focal point, viewed from various vantage points across the roof garden, while the containers' angular apices echo their local roofline architectural detail.
+By delineating Shad Thames' quintessential characteristics, as well as within many London river precincts, we continually develop and extend our roof garden project trademarks atop London wharves and docksides – outlining modern, liveable, urban terrace methodologies.